-Returns are time-weighted, calculated in accordance with industry standards and are net of investment fees and expenses and exclude returns on private investment interests.
+Returns are time-weighted, calculated in accordance with industry standards, are net of investment fees and expenses, and exclude returns on private investment interests prior to 2008.

 A detailed review of the investment performance, which is managed and measured on a calendar basis by UTAM, is available at www.utam.utoronto.ca.